-Probation, suspension with other than full pay, reduction in rank, and dismissal may be imposed on a faculty member after it has been determined, by the proceedings in this policy or in Policy 305 (Discrimination Complaints), that he or she has violated the standards of conduct in Policy 403.
-The president or provost may place a faculty member on administrative leave with full pay pending completion of the procedures described below or in Policy 305 Discrimination Complaints, Policy 339 – Sexual Misconduct In An Employment Or Educataional Program Or Activity, and it's sub-policies.
-Administrative leave is intended to be an interim a non-punitive measure outside of formal sanctions and is to be distinguished from suspension imposed as a sanction.
-In all proceedings to impose a sanction other than a reprimand, the following procedures shall govern, except for procedures which govern allegations of research fraud (see Policy 407.8).
-The sanction process will be transparent and expedient for the accused, the accuser(s), and all other cognizant parties.
-Faculty may choose to be accompanied by an advocate or observer during any sanction-related meeting with USU personnel or other representative(s), may request a reasonable delay of an ad hoc meeting to obtain such assistance, and must be informed of all relevant progress or decisions made in their absence.
+A sanction, other than a reprimand (see 410.2.5), may be imposed on a faculty member after it has been determined, by the proceedings set forth or referred to in this policy or in Policy 305 (Discrimination Complaints), that the faculty member has violated the standards of conduct in Policy 403 Academic Freedom And Professional Responsibility, Policy 305, Policy 339, or Policy 339A

+The sanction process will be transparent, expeditious, and equitable for all involved parties.
+Faculty may choose to be accompanied by an advocate or observer during any sanction-related meeting with USU personnel or other representative(s).
+Faculty may request a reasonable delay of an ad hoc meeting to obtain such assistance and must be informed of all relevant progress or decisions made in their absence per section 410.2.4.8 Extensions for Good Cause.

+The following procedures will be followed in all proceedings to impose a sanction other than a reprimand, except for proceedings involving

+t (see Addressing Allegations of Research Misconduct

+Discrimination (Policy 410.2.10 Discrimination, Sexual Misconduct, and Disallowed Relationships and Policy 305 Discrimination Complaints),

+Sexual misconduct (Policy 410.2.10 Discrimination, Sexual Misconduct, and Disallowed Relationships, Policy 339 Sexual Misconduct in an Employment or Educational Program or Activity, and its sub-policies).

+.

-Initiation
+2.6.1 Initiation of a Sanction

-Whenever there are grounds to believe that a faculty member has failed to comply with the standards of conduct in Policy 403 ACADEMIC FREEDOM AND PROFESSIONAL RESPONSIBILITY, the president, upon their own initiative, upon a recommendation from a department head, supervisor, academic dean, the vice president for extension, chancellor, regional campus deanassociate vice president of for statewide campus, or other administrative office, upon request of the Board of Trustees, or upon the receipt of complaints from any person, may initiate proceedings for probation, suspension, reduction in rank, or dismissal of a faculty member.
+The provost as the Sanctioning Authority may initiate proceedings for a sanction when a review of alleged misconduct (410.2.4.2 Review of Alleged Misconduct) has produced sufficient grounds to believe that a faculty member has failed to comply with the standards of conduct in Policy 403.

-Notice of Intent to Impose a Sanction
+2.6.2 Notice of Intent to Impose a Sanction

-At the direction of the president, the provost shall cause written notice to be delivered personally or by certified mail, return receipt requested, to the faculty member under investigation.
-A copy of this notice shall be sent to the chair of the Academic Freedom and Tenure Committee, along with a statement confirming the date the faculty member
+The provost will arrange for written notice to be delivered personally or by certified mail, return receipt requested, to the faculty member for whom a sanction has been recommended A copy of this notice will be sent to the chair of the AFT Committee, along with a statement confirming the date the faculty member

 received it.
-Copies will also be sent to the faculty member’s department head or supervisor and academic dean, vice president for extension, or, where appropriate, chancellor or regional campus dean.
+Copies will also be sent to the faculty member’s department head or immediate supervisor and dean, vice president for extension, or, where appropriate, vice president for statewide campus.

-Such notice shall contain the following:
+Notice of intent to impose a sanction will contain the following:

-A concise and clear statement of the facts, conduct, or circumstances reported to constitute failure to comply with the standards of conduct in Policy 403And, including a statement of the standard or standards the faculty member is alleged to have violated.
+A concise and clear statement of the facts, conduct, or circumstances alleged to constitute failure to comply with the standards of conduct in Policy 403 Academic Freedom and Professional Responsibility, including a statement of the standard(s) the faculty member is alleged to have violated.

 A statement of the sanction proposed.

-A statement that (a) the faculty member has the right to be heard in a conference with the provost (see Policy 407.4.5) either in person or by electronic conferencing; (b) the faculty member may have an advisor of his/her own choosing present at such conference; (c) this conference must be requested in writing within 5 days after receipt of the notice by the faculty member; and (d) this conference must be held within 10 days after receipt of notice by the faculty member.
+A statement that (a) the faculty member has the right to be heard in a conference with the provost (see Policy 407.4.5 Procedures for Sanctions Other than Reprimands – Conference with Provost) either in person or by electronic conferencing; (b) should the faculty member desire, the faculty member may invite a person of their choosing to be present and serve as a supportive resource and/or advisor at such a conference; (c) this conference must be requested in writing within five (5) days after receipt of the notice by the faculty member; and (d) this conference must be held within ten (10) days after receipt of notice by the faculty member.

-A statement of the schedule of events that lead to a formal hearing, and that a faculty member may be accompanied at such hearing by an advisor of his/her own choosing.
+A statement of the schedule of events that lead to a formal hearing, and that a faculty member, should they desire, may invite a person of their choosing to be present and serve as a supportive resource and/or advisor at such a hearing.